bjyic/NaturalLanguageProceesing-Project/README.md

 a much more promising target for further work, and the caption extraction is a relatively smaller factor in the overall performance.

-If you don't know the right answers at different stages of the pipeline, you can still evaluate how important different parts of the model are to its performance by changing or removing certain steps while keeping everything else constant.
-You might try this kind of analysis to determine how important adding stopwords and stemming to your NLP model actually is, and how that importance changes with parameters like the number of features.

 ## food_bigrams
 Look over all reviews of restaurants (you may need to look at the dataset from